Ana Rubinstein (Buenos Aires, Argentina) studies at the Universidad Nacional de las Artes (UNA) where she is receiving her degree this year.

 It is a journey to a new, as yet undiscovered outer space, with life forms different from the ones ‘we know’.
 Throughout the journey, enveloping sounds float through the atmosphere replicating themselves in every nook they encounter almost like a clear and scattered dream.

 In the future Ana wants to have a place where she can take her digital work into interactive installations where people participate through virtual reality.
-She is looking forward to train and work with Artificial Intelligence to help herself create new species of plants and even animals.
+She is looking forward to training and working with Artificial Intelligence to help herself create new species of plants and even animals.